findy-network/findy-agent/README.md

 ![big](docs/agency-big.png?raw=true "big")

 In the middle of the picture is the indy ledger.
-Depending on the installation and the type of the network, it can be a public ledger (permissioned) or just a development ledger.
+Depending on the installation and the type of the network, it can be a public ledger or just a development ledger.
 All the communication to the ledger goes through the agencies.
 Also, all the Aries agent-to-agent communication goes from agency to agency, as you can see in the following drawing.

 ![big_aries](docs/agency-aries-big.png?raw=true "big_aries")